 1 9 9 4 – current (UK)

 University Challenge is one of the UK’s most famous TV quiz shows with a reputation for the difficulty of its questions ranging across mathematics, science, engineering, literature, arts and philosophy.

 It was based on an American show called The General Electric College Bowl (invented by Don Reid) which began originally on radio and had been running continuously on US television since 1959.

-The original question master was the bespectacled and unflappable Bamber Gascoigne (pictured at right) who became famed for phrases like “your starter for ten”, “no conferring” and “well remembered, Queens”.
+Produced by Granada Television, University Challenge first aired in 1962 (the first match was between Leeds and Reading).
+The original question master was the bespectacled and unflappable Bamber Gascoigne, who became famed for phrases like “your starter for ten”, “no conferring” and “well remembered, Queens”.